Unfinished Foundation

 Unfinished Art Space is an independent, artist-run, nomadic space, showing experimental and contemporary art in Malta.
 It is a sustainable, independent organisation, that believes in the development, creation and dissemination of contemporary art and artistic research and knowledge.
 It was born from a need for an independent, flexible and open curatorial project, working with contemporary and experimental visual artists in Malta.

-We are dedicated to providing a supportive and creative environment where artists can take risks and developing their ideas, alongside supportive communities and collaborators.
-We believe that experimental and contemporary art should be an integral part of society, enriching lives, contributing to debate and empowering social change.
+Unfinished Art Space provides a supportive and creative environment where artists can take risks and developing their ideas, alongside supportive communities and collaborators, believing that experimental and contemporary art should be an integral part of society, enriching lives, contributing to debate and empowering social change.

 We work to;